Country Guide Decriminalized

 Medical Marijuana

 Jamaica’s medical cannabis system operates through licensed herb houses and authorized practitioners.
 The Cannabis Licensing Authority issues licenses for cultivation, processing, retail, and research.
-Qualifying conditions are broadly defined — the system is designed to be accessible.
+Qualifying conditions are broadly defined and the system is designed to be accessible.

 For medical cardholders, the process is straightforward: visit a licensed practitioner, receive an authorization, and purchase from a licensed herb house or dispensary.